Table of contents:

 Hotels

-You would prefer to spend your vacation budget on other things than your hotel?
-Then this category is for you!
-However, with around €50 - €100, hotels in Tokyo are still not really cheap.
-A tip: If you can stay slightly outside the city, it is usually a bit cheaper.
-In the city, unfortunately, you will hardly find cheaper hotels.
-It’s best to look at all the photos and read the reviews carefully to avoid negative surprises.
+Would you rather spend your travel budget on things other than your hotel?
+Then this category is just right for you!
+With around €50–100 per night, hotels in Tokyo are still not exactly cheap.
+A tip: if you can stay a bit outside the city, it’s usually a bit cheaper.
+Unfortunately, you’ll find hardly any cheaper hotels within the city.
+It’s best to look closely at all the photos and read the reviews carefully to avoid nasty surprises.

 Henn na Hotel Asakusa Tawaramachi

-"Henn na Hotel Tokyo Asakusa Tawaramachi is located in Tokyo, 300 m from Honpo-ji Temple and offers concierge service, non-smoking rooms, a restaurant, free Wi-Fi throughout the building, and a bar.
-There are family rooms and a terrace.
-The accommodation is near popular attractions such as the grave of Hokusai Katsushika." - Source: Booking.com
+The Henn na Hotel Tokyo Asakusa Tawaramachi is located in Tokyo, just 300 meters from the Honpo-ji Temple, and offers concierge service, non-smoking rooms, a restaurant, free Wi-Fi throughout the building, and a bar.
+The hotel has family rooms and a terrace.
+The accommodation is close to popular attractions such as the tomb of Katsushika Hokusai. – Source: Booking.com

 Sotetsu Fresa Inn Tokyo Kanda

-"Henn na Hotel Tokyo Asakusa Tawaramachi is located in Tokyo, 300 m from Honpo-ji Temple and offers concierge service, non-smoking rooms, a restaurant, free Wi-Fi throughout the building, and a bar.
-There are family rooms and a terrace.
-The accommodation is near popular attractions such as the grave of Hokusai Katsushika." - Source: Booking.com
+The Henn na Hotel Tokyo Asakusa Tawaramachi is located in Tokyo, 300 m from the Honpo-ji Temple and offers concierge service, non-smoking rooms, a restaurant, free Wi-Fi throughout the building, and a bar.
+The hotel also has family rooms and a terrace.
+The accommodation is located near popular attractions such as the tomb of Katsushika Hokusai. – Source: Booking.com

-By this, we mean hotels in the price range between €100 - €150 per night per person.
-However, prices can vary greatly.
-Depending on how well-equipped the hotel is, it can quickly become more expensive.
+By this we mean hotels in the price range between 100 and 150 € per night and person.
+However, prices can vary significantly.
+Depending on the hotel's amenities, it can quickly become more expensive.

-What Should I Look for in Mid-Range Hotels in Tokyo?
+What should I look for in mid-range hotels in Tokyo?

 Shinagawa Prince Hotel

-"The Prince Hotel offers you 15 dining and drinking venues, 2 pools, and its own aquarium.
-The accommodation is located directly next to Shinagawa JR Station, from which Tokyo-Haneda Airport can be reached by train in just 25 minutes.
-The 39-story hotel has a beautiful view of Tokyo and free Wi-Fi throughout the building." - Source: Booking.com
+The Prince Hotel offers 15 restaurants and bars, two pools, and its own aquarium.
+It is located right next to JR Shinagawa Station, just 25 minutes by train from Tokyo Haneda Airport.
+The 39-story hotel offers a stunning view of Tokyo and free Wi-Fi throughout the building. – Source: Booking.com

 Shinagawa Prince Hotel East Tower

-"Shinagawa Prince Hotel East Tower welcomes you with city views of Tokyo, located 3.7 km from Tokyo Tower.
-This 4-star hotel features a bar and air-conditioned rooms with free Wi-Fi, each equipped with its own bathroom.
-The accommodation has a restaurant and the Happoen Garden is 1.9 km away." - Source: Booking.com
+The Shinagawa Prince Hotel East Tower offers city views in Tokyo, 3.7 km from the Tokyo Tower.
+The 4-star hotel features a bar and air-conditioned rooms with free Wi-Fi and a private bathroom.
+The hotel also has a restaurant.
+Happoen Garden is 1.9 km away. – Source: Booking.com

-Good Hotels
+Good hotels

-What Should I Look for in Expensive Hotels in Tokyo?
+What should I look for in expensive hotels in Tokyo?

 Mitsui Garden Hotel

-"The Prince Hotel offers you 15 dining and drinking venues, 2 pools, and its own aquarium.
-The accommodation is located directly next to Shinagawa JR Station, from which Tokyo-Haneda Airport can be reached by train in just 25 minutes.
-The 39-story hotel has a beautiful view of Tokyo and free Wi-Fi throughout the building." - Source: Booking.com
+The Prince Hotel offers 15 restaurants and bars, two pools, and its own aquarium.
+It is located right next to JR Shinagawa Station, just 25 minutes by train from Tokyo Haneda Airport.
+The 39-story hotel offers a stunning view of Tokyo and free Wi-Fi throughout the building. – Source: Booking.com

 Hostels

-Buena Àrte Hostel
+Buena Arte Hostel

 Mustard Hotel Shibuya

-"Mustard Hotel Shibuya offers you air-conditioned accommodations in Tokyo, 600 m from Kin Hachimangu Shrine.
-The accommodation features a bar.
-Other facilities include a restaurant, a 24-hour reception, and a shared kitchen." - Source: Booking.com
+The Mustard Hotel Shibuya offers air-conditioned accommodations in Tokyo, 600 meters from Kin-Hachimangu Shrine.
+The property features a bar.
+Other facilities include a restaurant, a 24-hour front desk, and a shared kitchen. – Source: Booking.com

 Samurai Hostel Asakusa

-"Samurai Hostel Asakusa opened in May 2016 and awaits you in the Taito district of Tokyo, just a 3-minute walk from Asakusa Subway Station.
-Sensoji Temple is just a 1-minute walk away, and Tokyo Skytree can be reached after a 3-minute train ride.
-Enjoy free Wi-Fi in all areas and an on-site bar." - Source: Booking.com
+Opened in May 2016, Samurai Hostel Asakusa is located in the Taito district of Tokyo, just a 3-minute walk from Asakusa subway station.
+Sensō-ji Temple is just a 1-minute walk away, and the Tokyo Skytree is reachable by train in just 3 minutes.
+The hostel offers free Wi-Fi throughout the building and its own bar. – Source: Booking.com

 Airbnb

-- Cheap: Seidokan Private Room
+- Budget: Seidokan Private Room

-- Mid-Range: Gallery Stay Denchi
+- Mid-range: Gallery Stay Denchi

-- Expensive: Yuuntei Asakusa
+- Luxury: Yuuntei Asakusa

-Flight to Tokyo (NRT / HND)
+Flights to Tokyo (NRT / HND)

 Flight to Narita (NRT)